History of Ocean Shores & North Beaches

-By 1914, Westport was a busy, though small center for fishing, shell fish harvesting, seafood processing and tourism.
+By 1914, Westport was busy, though small center for fishing, shell fish harvesting, seafood processing, and tourism.

 The public Westport Marina is the largest marina on the outer coast of the United States's Pacific Northwest.
 The marina is home to a large commercial fishing fleet and several recreational charter fishing vessels.

 Among the earliest structures built at Westport, the Westport Lighthouse, dedicated on April 14, 1898, still stands as a majestic beacon for weary mariners anxious to return home from the sea.
 The City of Westport was incorporated on June 26, 1914.

 Today, Westport is a tourist and recreational desolation featuring vacation rental homes as well as motels and hotels.

 But the area still relies on fishing, shellfish harvesting, seafood processing, and tourism for much of its livelihood.
 More recently, boat building has also become an important part of Westport's economic base.

 DETAILS: We work to keep this information up to date, but details do, change from time to time based on circumstances, often on short notice and sometimes beyond our control.
 To verify any answer or other information you may need, please call or email us anytime.
 Allow a reasonable amount of time for response.
 Only legitimate inquiries will be answered.